Malangalag/GnomePI/README.md

 The goal of this script is to configure the Gnome desktop enviroment with all the themes and software that I consider core components of my gnome desktop.

 ## Requirements
 This script was made with Pseudo-Manjaro, Manjaro or Manjaro based distributions like Garuda will be required for a painless install.
-Many of the software/extensions installed with the script require dependancies installed by default on Manjaro.
+Many of the software/extensions installed with the script require dependancies installed by default on Manjaro, or require a patched package from the Manjaro Repos.

 (Garuda Linux is recommended for a Manjaro experience without the Manjaro bloat.
 STRONGLY RECOMMENDED to remove Chaotic AUR if you go the route of Garuda.)